cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 --- abstract

-This document specifies a number of algorithms that may be used to encode an arbitrary string to a point on an Elliptic Curve.
+This document specifies a number of algorithms that may be used to encode or hash an arbitrary string to a point on an Elliptic Curve.

 --- middle